-Pursuant to Section 134(3)(b) details of Board Meetings held during the year are givenin the report on Corporate Governance which forms part of this annual report.
+Pursuant to Section 134(3)(b) details of Board Meetings held during the year are givenin the report on Corporate Governance which forms part of this Annual Report.

-A separate meeting of Independent Directors pursuant to Section 149(7) read withSchedule VI of the Companies Act 2013 and Regulation 25 was held on 07 February 2020.
+A separate meeting of Independent Directors pursuant to Section 149(7) read withSchedule VI of the Companies Act 2013 and Regulation 25 was held on 12 February 2021.

 14. Policy on Directors appointment and Remuneration and other details:

 15. Director's Responsibility Statement:

-c. proper and suffiient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c. proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 e. proper internal financial controls laid down by the Directors were followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and